 The definition of "digital service undertaking" implements the recommendation in paragraph 3.83 that the legislation should apply to a wide spectrum of digital or online service providers.
 The definition therefore refers to any undertaking that provides a digital or online service whether by the internet, a telecommunications system, the world wide web or otherwise.
-The definition also includes a non-exhaustive list: any undertaking that is described, whether in an enactment or otherwise, as an intermediary service provider, an internet service provider, an internet intermediary, an online intermediary, an online service provider, a search engine, a social media platform, a social media site, or a telecommunications undertaking.
+The definition also includes a non-exhaustive list: any undertaking that is described, whether in an enactment or otherwise, as an intermediary service provider, an internet service provider, an internet internet internet, a social media site, or a telecommunications undertaking.